uktrade/govuk-frontend-django/docs/template-tags/pagination.md

 ## Usage

-To use the GDS Pagination, you can use the `gds_pagination` template tag.
+To use the component, you can use the `gds_pagination` template tag.
 This tag accepts a `page_obj` argument which should be a Django Paginated Page.

 If you are using a Django `ListView`, the `page_obj` argument will be available in the template context.